D-LopGar03/SambaConfig/README.md

 # SambaConfig
-A really simple bash file to configure a basic samba server
+A really simple Bash script to configure a basic Samba server.

-Make sure of set propoerly permissions to file **install_samba.sh** with chmod +x install_samba.sh
+Make sure to set the correct permissions for the install_samba.sh file using: chmod +x install_samba.sh